grassrootseconomics/docs.grassecon.org/docs/commons/sprout.md

 - Maintain a publicly accessible written Charter aligning with this License.
 - Document all swaps and redemptions on a permanent, auditable ledger.
 - Publish and enforce Sign-at-Swap Loan Terms: Ensure every swap that withdraws assets from the Pool requires the Swapper to digitally sign the Pool’s Swap Loan Terms, and that the signature (or hash) and TermsVersion/TermsHash are recorded on the auditable ledger/on-chain.
+- Publish and enforce Swap Loan Terms (if used): If the Pool uses Swap Loans, the Steward must (i) publish a public link to the applicable SPROUT Swap Loan Terms, (ii) require “Sign-at-Swap” acceptance for any swap that withdraws assets from the Pool, and (iii) store the acceptance record (e.g., Terms version/hash + signature reference and transaction reference) on the Pool’s permanent, auditable ledger.
 - Clearly define and display all roles, voucher issuers, and operating logic.
 - Provide provenance documentation for any seeded assets or external inputs.
 - Prohibit anonymous or uncurated token acceptance or participation.